michaelyangbling/Content-Management-System-Publisher-ReactJs/README.md

 React web application, now support getting and deleting courses in frontEnd, js service not yet connected to back end

-Users can view modules->lessons->topics structure by selecting modules->lessons->topics sequentially Users can click course name, then create, delete modules->lessons->topics, Selected modules or lessonsor topics tabs will be bigger.
+Users can view modules->lessons->topics structure by selecting modules->lessons->topics sequentially Users can click course name, then create, delete,edit  modules->lessons->topics, Selected modules or lessonsor topics tabs will be bigger.
-Creating modules or lessons or topics will auto-select new module or lesson or topic Deleting modules or lessons or topics will auto-select first module or lesson or topic
+Creating modules or lessons or topics will auto-select new module or lesson or topic Deleting modules or lessons or topics will auto-select first module or lesson or topic Editing Modules or lessons or topics is independent of whether it is  selected or not

 WidgetList is static for now